polyadic/funcky-lexer/README.md

     .Scan("40+20*6");
 ```

-Use the lexeme-builder to build any token you want, and the builder is taking care of the position and length of your token.
+Use the `ILexemeBuilder` to build any token you want, and the builder is taking care of the position and length of your token.

 ```cs
 private static Lexeme ScanNumber(ILexemeBuilder builder)